 Veterinary Nurse & Receptionist

-Jessica commenced with Southern Riverina Vets Deniliquin Clinic a few years ago and has transferred to the Finley Clinic in 2015.
-Jessica has completed Certificates 2 & 3 in Animal Studies and her Certificate 4 in Veterinary Nursing, with a special interest in surgical and behavioural areas.
-Having grown up in Deniliquin she is kept busy at home with 2 dogs called “Max” & “Tilly”.
+Jessica commenced with Southern Riverina Vets Deniliquin Clinic a number of years ago and transferred to the Finley Clinic in 2015.
+Jessica has completed Certificates 2 & 3 in Animal Studies and her Certificate IV in Veterinary Nursing, with a special interest in the surgical area.

 Jessica loves working at the Finley Veterinary Clinic, and really enjoys meeting clients and their pets.
 She is your main point of contact with routine surgeries, and makes sure all pets are sent home well-rested and pain-free.

-Outside of work Bianca spends most of her time with her two children, London and Memphis, her two cats, Panda and Jessie, and her beloved dog, Chevie.
-She is also our token short-term foster mum when orphaned baby animals and strays are dropped in!
+Outside of work Bianca spends most of her time with her husband, Xavier and three children, London, Memphis and baby Nara, her two cats, Jetty and Jessie, and her beloved dogs, Chevie and Wallace.

 Veterinary Nurse & Receptionist